-For example, the seller might have copurchased the house ten years ago with a brother he hasn't talked to since and is unaware that he now needs his brother's signature to sell.
-Or a problem might be lurking in the more distant past.
+For example, the seller might have copurchased the house ten years ago with a brother he hasn't talked to since—and he's unaware that he now needs his brother's signature to sell.
+Or sometimes, problems lurk in the more distant past.
 For example, the seller might have bought the place from a single woman, not realizing that her ex-husband still co-owned the property and hadn't signed off on the sale as required.
-Or the seller might have inherited the house under the terms of a will that -- oops -- turns out to have been out-of-date and a more recent will leaves the house to someone else.
+Or the seller might have inherited the house under the terms of a will that—oops—turns out to have been out-of-date, and a more recent will leaves the house to someone else.

 In any of these situations, title insurance will step in to help.
 One important note on co-op housing: If you're buying a co-op, where you won't actually own real estate (just shares in a corporation), no title insurance is needed.

 Title insurance is typically a combination of two policies: a lender's policy and a borrower's policy.
-Your lender -- assuming you're taking out a mortgage loan -- will require that you buy a lender's policy (also called a "mortgagee's policy") to pay for its legal defense costs and reimburse any mortgage payments you can't make because you've lost the house to someone else's claim on it.
+Your lender—assuming you're taking out a mortgage loan—will require that you buy a lender's policy (also called a "mortgagee's policy") to pay for its legal defense costs and reimburse any mortgage payments you can't make because you've lost the house to someone else's claim on it.

 Why do you need both policies?
 No preliminary title search (see below to learn about title searches), no matter how complete, can predict when a long-lost relative or heir will turn up or whether paperwork buried for years under a misspelled name will reveal a claim concerning the property.
 The lender's policy will kick in to defend such claims and, if all goes well, might resolve the matter against whoever brought it up.

 But what if the court decides that, for example, the long-lost relative is in fact the house's true owner?
-Then the lender's policy will reimburse the lender for what you owe on the mortgage -- but you'll be out the amount of your down payment and other principal payments, not to mention that you'll no longer own the house.
+Then the lender's policy will reimburse the lender for what you owe on the mortgage—but you'll be out the amount of your down payment and other principal payments, not to mention that you'll no longer own the house.
 The owner's policy, however, will cover your financial losses (though you might still have to move out of the house).

-No one wants the past to come back and bite the home buyer this way, which is why the title insurance company will perform a "title search" as its first task before issuing the policy.
-(Or your attorney may handle this, depending on the custom in your state.)
+No one wants the past to come back and bite the homebuyer this way, which is why the title insurance company will perform a "title search" as its first task before issuing the policy.
+(Or your attorney might handle this, depending on the custom in your state.)

 Fortunately, you shouldn't be the one who has to act on any title defects.
 Since you're being promised clear title, any clouds that emerge are the seller's problem, not yours.
-The closing agent will normally call the seller's real estate agent if the report shows a defect.
+The closing agent will normally call the seller's real estate agent or attorney if the report shows a defect.
 Most sellers agree to pay off any liens through a deduction from the purchase money at closing.